 Special Olympics is a global organization that exists to highlight the abilities of people with intellectual disabilities.
 While we are a sports-focused and competitive-focused organization, our benefits go well beyond the boundaries of the playing field.
 Research has shown that athletes who participate in Special Olympics are better equipped to hold jobs, live on their own and complete day to day tasks that their non-playing counterparts, physical benefits, social benefits, and more!

 Northampton County Special Olympics began in 1976 in partnership with Colonial Intermediate Unit 20.
 We are 1 of 55 accredited programs under the Special Olympics Pennsylvania umbrella.
 With over 1,000 athletes, Northampton County Special Olympics is one of the largest programs in the state.

 WHAT IS THE MISSION OF NORTHAMPTON COUNTY SPECIAL OLYMPICS?

 Our mission at Northampton County Special Olympics is to change lives through sports.
 We are very dedicated to providing athletes with special programs that allow them to participate in lifetime sports and allow them to engage in social activities.

 HOW IS NORTHAMPTON COUNTY SPECIAL OLYMPICS FUNDED?

 Northampton County Special Olympics has full financial responsibilities for all practices competitions, after school programs, state games, sectionals, ribbons, equipment and transportation to state and sectional events and much more.
 Funding is obtained through donations from generous individuals and community businesses.
-In addition we host several major fundraisers throughout the year, including the annual Lehigh Valley Polar Plunge in January and a Golf Tournament in June.
+In addition we host several major fundraisers throughout the year, including the annual Lehigh Valley Polar Plunge and Golf Tournament.